AnumQ/my-react-app-sample-google-login/README.md

 #### Set up Authentication in Firebase

-    Enable Google Sigin in Sign in method tab.
+    Enable 'Google Sign In' in Sign in method tab.

 ### Set up Authentication in Project